peakaw/geb.js/docs/api-reference/gebadmin.md

 *Inherited from [GebAdmin](gebadmin.md).[getSafeFromOwner](gebadmin.md#getsafefromowner)*

-Defined in packages/geb/lib/geb.d.ts:104
+Defined in packages/geb/lib/geb.d.ts:103

 Fetch the list of safes owned by an address.
-This function will fetch safes owned directly through the safeManager and safes owned through the safe manager through a proxy.
+This function will fetch safes owned directly through the safeManager and safes owned through the safe manager by a proxy.
 Safes owned directly by the address at the safeEngine level won't appear here.

 Note that this function will make a lot of network calls and is therefore very slow.
-For front-ends we recommend using pre-indexed data such as the geb-subgraph.
+For front-ends we recommend using pre-indexed data from a source such as the geb-subgraph.

 **Parameters:**